-Observation skills are important because you must be able to see and understand what the person you are mentoring is currently doing and/or is capable of.
+Observation skills: These are important because you must be able to see and understand what the person you are mentoring is currently doing and/or is capable of.

 Questioning and active listening skills are essential.

-When mentoring, you don’t feed the person you are working with a set of detailed instructions.
+When mentoring, you don’t feed the person with whom you are working with a set of detailed instructions.

 You have to probe and ask questions about what he does and does not understand.

 You’re not a teacher, you’re a guide or a facilitator

 If you don’t ask questions and listen to the answers you won’t know what needs to be done next.

 But make sure your questions are at a deep enough level to get the person to be thinking in a way that develops their thinking skills.

 The purpose here is to ensure they can see challenges in a different way and find answers that maybe others hadn’t considered before.